Quantco/glum/README.md

 are not using Docker, to enable caching, set the GLM_BENCHMARKS_CACHE environment variable to the directory you would like to write to.

+We support several types of matrix storage, passed with the argument "--storage".
+"dense" is the default. "sparse" stores data as a csc sparse matrix. "cat" splits the matrix into a dense component and categorical components. "split0.1" splits the matrix into sparse and dense parts, where any column with more than 10% nonzero elements is put into the dense part, and the rest is put into the sparse part.

 ## Docker

 To build the image, make sure you have a functioning Docker and docker-compose installation.
 Then, `docker-compose build work`.